gRastello/pava/README.md

 ## Installation instructions
 Currently the only way of getting pava is to clone this repo and build it with stack (or cabal).
+It may also be a good idea to checkout a particular version of pava (the latest) since development (if any) is done on the master branch.
 ```
 git clone https://github.com/grastello/pava
 cd pava
+git checkout v0.1.0.0
 stack build
 ```